brettohland/fuckingformatstyle/content/_includes/duration.md

 <h2 id="units-style">Unit Style {{< xcode14-badge >}}</h2>

+{{< api-links docs="foundation/duration/unitsformatstyle" source="FoundationInternationalization/Formatting/Duration+UnitsFormatStyle.swift" >}}

 The units style allows you to declare and customize the specific units to display for your duration.

 You can either initialize a new instance of `Duration.UnitsFormatStyle`, or use the `.units()` extension on FormatStyle.